 Regulation of Emotion, Addiction, and Conflict Trajectories Lab (Sean Lane)

 Research in the REACT lab focuses on the development of quantitative models of personality and psychopathology at both the diagnostic and experiential levels.
 Many projects focus on the role of emotion (dys)regulation in the development and maintenance of substance use, interpersonal relationships, and well-being.
 Mechanisms of interest include, impulsivity, craving, differentiation, coping, as well as time perception.
 We leverage epidemiological (surveys, interviews), experimental (laboratory), and ecological (smartphone) data to connect and understand these processes across time scales.
 Interns will gain experience in the design, implementation, management, and analysis of such data structures.
-Depending on individual interests, interns can participate in lab activities that span assisting in study material development using novel technologies to results dissemination from simulation, dynamic systems, and machine learning analyses. https://reactlab.wixsite.com/reactlab
+Depending on individual interests, interns can participate in lab activities that span assisting in study material development using novel technologies to results dissemination from simulation, dynamic systems, and machine learning analyses.
+Interns will meet with Dr. Lane regularly and collaborate with students and staff on literature reviews, study participation monitoring, and data collection, cleaning/management, and analysis, throughout the summer. https://reactlab.wixsite.com/reactlab

 Off